A little more about me

-When I was young, I felt the sense of adventure and travel just through others’ photos.
-I hope today, mine can do the same for you.
+When I was young, I felt a sense of adventure and travel just through others’ photos.
+I hope mine can do the same for you today.
 Photos remind me to look up, and slow down.
 I wish this for everyone, in today’s frenetic world.

 Hello, I’m Edward Emory Frye, a professional photographer born, raised, and based out of Santa Barbara, California.
 I hope you enjoy this journey.

-Growing up, we didn’t travel much, but we did go spend time in nature.
-Every summer, remote log cabins, giant sequoias, sheer faces of granite, and stars, infinite stars—became our haven.
+Growing up, we didn’t travel much, but we did spend time in nature.
+Every summer, remote log cabins, giant sequoias, sheer faces of granite, and stars—infinite stars—became our haven.

 I’d play around with my dad’s old Canon FTb, but when I received my very first film camera as a birthday present at 15, it turned into something special.
 Photos helped me connect to the world—to share moments of beauty with those around me.

 This fire within only grew with time.
 I ended up leaving a degree in Neuroscience at USC to dedicate myself fully to photography— I ate, breathed, and slept it.
 It wasn’t an easy choice, and I wondered many times if I was making a mistake.
 But the dedication started paying off.
 My photos started getting shown in local galleries, then globally.
 Now my photos have been on display in Washington DC, Athens, and twice in Barcelona.